LMF5000/battery-pack-architect/README.md

 ## 📖 About

 I created **Battery Pack Architect** because I needed a better way to visualize custom battery configurations before committing to spot welding.
-As a mechanical engineer with a passion for sustainable tech, I often find myself with a pile of 18650 cells recovered from old devices, trying to figure out the most efficient way to repack them.
+As someone with a passion for sustainable tech, I often find myself with a pile of 18650 cells recovered from old devices, trying to figure out the most efficient way to repack them.

 This tool allows DIYers and engineers to:
 * Visualize packs in **3D** with realistic components (spacers, caps, busbars).